shadowlockgh/licentia/guides/bodyslide_guide.md

 A list will open with various groups to choose outfits for.
 For Female select both 3BBB and 3BA, and the related groups such DX Crimson Blood 3BA.
 For Male select HIMBO and it's applicable groups.

-Here are example group selections for Female and Male:
+Here are example group selections for Female and Male outfits:

 <img src="/images/guides_images/bodyslide_guide/4a_group_sample.png" alt="Group Examples" style="width:30%; height:auto;"> <img src="/images/guides_images/bodyslide_guide/4a_group_sample2.png" alt="Group Examples" style="width:30%; height:auto;">

-Once you have your Outfits selected, you will need to select a Preset from the dropdown at the top of the interface to build your outfits with.
+Once you have your Outfits selected for the body you wish to build, you will need to select a Preset from the dropdown at the top of the interface to build your outfits with.
 For Female characters the default preset the list is compiled with is `3BBB Cacophony-Varied`.
 For Male characters, the default preset is `Himbo-Varied`.
 You can use any preset in the list or one you have downloaded, make sure you build all respective outfits to the same preset.

-Here are the default Female Presets available in Licentia NEXT, with the default preset selected:
+For example here are the default Female Presets available in Licentia NEXT, with the default preset selected:

 <img src="/images/guides_images/bodyslide_guide/4b_preset_sample.png" alt="Preset Examples" style="width:30%; height:auto;">

 ## Step 4.
 Batch Build Outfits to the Output Mod

-Once you have chosen your desired outfits to build and preset, it is time to Batch Build the outfits to your output.
+Once you have chosen your desired outfits to build for your selected body and preset, it is time to Batch Build the outfits to your output.

 On the bottom left of the Interface there is the button to Batch Build, Build Morphs, and select alternatives.
 Tick the checkbox for the previewed outfit path, but do not tick Build Morphs.